 Roman Catholics were imprisoned in the Fishergate towers above Fishergate Bar during the 16th and 17th centuries.
 Also, if you look up closely at the first floor of the Fishergate Tower, you can see a medieval toilet or “garderobe” with an external chute.
 Thankfully, this isn’t currently in use so it’s safe to stand underneath!

 2. Victoria Bar

 Victoria bar is a relatively recent addition to the York City Walls.
-Named after Queen Victoria, whose coronation took place in 1838 – the same year this gateway was built, its main purpose was to facilitate access between Bishopshill, inside the York Walls, and Nunnery Lane, on the outer side.
+It was named after Queen Victoria, whose coronation took place in 1838 – the same year this gateway was built.
+Its main purpose was to facilitate access between Bishopshill, inside the York Walls, and Nunnery Lane, on the outer side.

 Did you know…?

 This isn’t the first bar on the site.
 The remains of the Lounelith Gate (meaning “hidden or obscure gate”) mentioned in 12th century documents were discovered underneath the grass rampart when the process to build Victoria Bar started!

 The York Walls walk offers fantastic views of the city, with a contrast from both sides of the wall.
 You can walk either way along the walls and access it through various points around York – either through the main and secondary bars or towers.
 The whole York City Walls trail takes approximately two and a half hours to walk.
 The route is also marked with small metal studs on the ground featuring a tower with battlements.
 As some parts of the City Walls aren’t complete, each Bar has maps with indicators to help you follow the trail.
 Look out for other markers on the ground which highlight specific sections of the wall – such as the gateway to the Roman Fortress and Clifford’s Tower/Baile Hill.